yzziizzy/EACSMB/DEVELOPMENT.md

 ## Core
 * Better loading screen
-* Migrate MapInfo and World to init/initGL system
+* Migrate World to init/initGL system
 * Water and fluid dynamics are a broken mess right now.
 * B+ tree leaves become heavily lopsided when filled with an increasing integer sequence. (half full leaves)
 * B+ tree does not have a delete operation.